EastonArcher/JavaScript-Three.js-Website/README.md

 ```

 ## Technologies Used

-- **Vite:** This project is built with Vite, a fast development framework that enhances the development experience.<br>
+**- Vite:** This project is built with Vite, a fast development framework that enhances the development experience.<br>
-- **Three.js:** Utilized Three.js for creating engaging and visually appealing 3D graphics in the background.
+**- Three.js:** Utilized Three.js for creating engaging and visually appealing 3D graphics in the background.

 ## Features